 Wichelstowe – A flagship Swindon housing development

-A flagship Swindon housing development that become one of only three in the country to earn our Excellent Modeshift STARS Accreditation, has been shortlisted for a National STARS Travel Award.
+A flagship Swindon housing development that became one of only three in the country to earn our Excellent Modeshift STARS Accreditation, has now been crowned STARS Residential National Site of the Year.

 The Wichelstowe development, led by Wichelstowe LLP, a joint venture between Swindon Borough Council and Barratt David Wilson Homes, is recognised for its forward-thinking approach to sustainable transport and community design.